plasma-umass/ChatDBG/README.md

 by [Emery Berger](https://emeryberger.com)

-ChatDBG is a Python debugger that integrates large language models to help debug your code.
+ChatDBG is an experimental Python debugger that integrates large language models to help debug your code.
 With ChatDBG, you can ask your debugger "why" your program failed, and it will provide a suggested fix.
 As far as we are aware, ChatDBG is the first debugger to automatically perform root cause analysis and to provide suggested fixes.
+This is an alpha release; we greatly welcome feedback and suggestions!

 ## Installation